sap-tutorials/Tutorials/tutorials/ai-core-aiapi-postman-resource/ai-core-aiapi-postman-resource.md

     !![enter s3 credentials in s3 bucket](img/s3/init.png)

-4. If you don't have bucket create one and skip this step or else follow these.
+4. If you don't have bucket create one and skip to next step.

 	!![s3 bucket info](img/s3/bucket-1.png)